 Now you have to pick up the slack!
 With clean hands, squeeze that bag of coconut shreds until you can’t get much more out.
 (Don’t squeeze too roughly or you might tear the bag.)

 Now, empty the coconut back into the blender.

 Add 4 more cups of water, and repeat the same blending, straining, and squeezing process all over again.

+Congratulations!
+You now have your very own homemade coconut milk.
 Pour into a half-gallon pitcher and keep refrigerated.
 Use within a week for optimum freshness.